Brussels, 21 st January 2010

-Mergers: Commission clears proposed acquisition of Varian by Agilent, subject to conditions
+Mergers: Commission clears Oracle's proposed acquisition of Sun Microsystems

-Further information on the case will be available at:
+More information on the case is available at: